 Keep your arm or leg raised on a soft surface, such as a pillow, for as long as possible in the first few days.
 This will help any swelling to go down.

-Don't get your plaster cast wet.
+Do not get your plaster cast wet.
 This will weaken it, and your bone will no longer be properly supported.

 If your cast gets wet, contact your hospital or minor injuries unit for advice as soon as possible.